-Anyone who has worked with a program to encourage creativity in students has found that deliberate efforts to kick start creativity often fail to get results.
-It seems that this skill is terribly unpredictable and won’t follow our schedules.
-Many actually question whether or not these efforts are doomed.
-It is very possible that this complex skill, which that blends recognizing far flung connections and persistently trying every avenue to produce those ideas as innovative solution or product, is not an ability that can be taught.
-According to author and editor Irving Taylor of Lakehead University, creativity already exists within many people but requires development.
+It is very possible that complex creativity, which blends the recognition of far flung connections and the persistence to try every avenue to produce an innovation, is not an ability that can be taught.
+According to author and editor Irving Taylor, creativity exists hidden within many people, but requires development.
 “At some point, however, some conscious discipline and control is beneficial and necessary.
 It is difficult to know whether developing creativity is like building a muscle or following a recipe.”

-In 1964, J. H. McPherson described four different kinds of instruction aimed at improving creativity.
-The first was teaching people to realize a problem actually existed.
-How many times do we go through a number of steps to complete a task and simply assume that is the way it has to be done.
-A creative person usually cannot do an inefficient or repetitive task without thinking Can’t there be an easier way to do this?
-While another creative person has a hard time watching mediocrity and asks Isn’t there a way to produce something better?
-How easy is it to teach people to look for possible problems?
-Harder than you think; problem finding is one of the most challenging parts of creativity because it challenges the status quo.
+Over half a century ago, J. H. McPherson described four different kinds of instruction aimed at improving creativity.
+The first was to teach people to recognize that a problem actually existed.
+How many times do we go through a number of steps to complete a task, assuming that is the way it must be done.
+A creative person usually cannot do this without thinking Can’t there be an easier way?
+A different type of creative person has a hard time consuming mediocrity and asks Isn’t there a way to produce something better?
+How hard is it to teach people to ask these questions?
+Harder than you think; problem finding is most challenging because it threatens the status quo.